paracamplus/ilp9/NanoProjects/tp2.md

 ### NanoProject 1 ###

 Currently, some sequences may contain only one expression.
+A sequence with a single expression can be replaced by this expression.
 Modify the system so sequences can only contain more than one expression.

 ### NanoProject 2 ###